 "Music From the Era of the Chicago World's Fair" is now available on Centaur Records It is available on CD, Streaming and wherever music is sold.

 Listen to "Pleasant Moments" (Cip) by Scott Joplin: https://on.soundcloud.c

 The Continental String Ensemble (CSE) is a Chicago-based chamber ensemble founded by violinist Edgar Gabriel.
 With 65 strings: Edgar and Hannah E Barton - Violins, Ai Ishida Melby -Viola , Steven Vazquez -Guitar and harp, the CSE performs a repertoire of worldly music using any combination of these five instruments.

 While the foundation of the Continental String Ensemble’s repertoire stems from turn of the century 1890-1910 parlor music, they are not limited to this genre.
 They are equally at home with many styles of classical music, fiddle jazz, pop, tangos, gypsy and even rock.
 The CSE performs on concerts stages, in cafes, cabarets, taverns, festivals and private parties.

-The Continental String Ensemble adds other instruments such as tuba performing Johann Schrammel's "Kunst und Natur".
+The Continental String Ensemble has a wide repertoire of German and Viennese music.
+They occasionally add other instruments such as tuba or accordion, as here they perform Johann Schrammel's "Kunst und Natur" with tuba.